 Chester Racecourse is easily reachable via car and is sign-posted from all major routes.
 The M53, M56, M6 and A483 are all in close proximity to Chester providing excellent links from Liverpool, Manchester, North Wales and the south of England.

-Between the hours of 09:30 and 19:00, road closures will be in place on New Crane Street, Watergate Street and Nuns Road.
+Between the hours of 09:00 and 21:00 road closures will be in place on New Crane Street, Watergate Street and Nuns Road.
 Safety barriers will enforce the closures, providing additional security to members of the public.
-Barriers will be removed from 19:00 on the evening of a raceday to allow for normal access.
+Barriers will be removed from 21:00 on the evening of a raceday to allow for normal access.
+Please be aware that times will differ for evening meetings, refer to our official social media chanels closer to the event for details.

 Those visiting the racecourse by car should follow the temporary yellow signage in place on approach to the city of Chester to reach the racecourse.
 We recommend that you do not input the Chester Racecourse postcode (CH1 2LY) into your Sat Nav, but instead approach from Sealand Road (to the West of the city) using postcode CH1 4LZ.